Game of Death: Yellow-and-black jumpsuit

 The yellow-and-black jumpsuit which Lee wore in the film has come to be seen as something of a trademark for the actor, and is paid homage to in numerous other media.
 In the Clouse-directed remake, the filmmakers rationalised its presence by including a scene where Billy Lo disguises himself as one of Dr. Land's motorcycle-riding thugs, who all wear striped jumpsuits.

-In the warehouse scene, Billy Lo wears a pair of yellow Adidas shoes with black stripes and white shelltoes.
-Towards the end of the film, Billy wears a pair of yellow Onitsuka Tiger shoes, with black stripes.
-This is because the real Bruce Lee wore the latter when he was filming, and the double wore the former in the 1978 version to resemble his shoes.
+In the warehouse scene, Billy Lo wears a pair of yellow Adidas, and later, in the Pagoda scene, Bruce Lee wears a pair of Moonstar Jaguar shoes from the ’70s, which are often mistaken for Asics Onitsuka Tiger shoes worn by Uma Thurman in Kill Bill: Volume 1.
+This is because the real Bruce Lee wore the latter when he was filming the original version, and the double wore the former in the 1978 version to resemble his shoes.
+The Moonstar Jaguars also closely resemble the Asics Onitsuka Tigers but feature three vertical stripes, like Adidas, crossed by a horizontal stripe similar to Puma models.

 In the Lee-directed unfinished version, the jumpsuit should portray personal freedom in the art of combat, without being bounded to a certain fighting style.
 The cinematic explanation for its presence was the nickname of Hai Tien, Yellow-Faced Tiger, because his fighting outfit and shoes resemble the colours of a Tiger.
-Over the years there were many speculations about the colour of the jumpsuit and its meaning.
-According to Andre Morgan from Golden Harvest, they had a yellow suit with black bars, and a black suit with yellow bars.
+Over the years, there were many speculations about the colour of the jumpsuit and its meaning.
+According to Andre Morgan from Golden Harvest, they had a yellow suit with black bars and a black suit with yellow bars.
 Lee first chose the black suit, but changed it to the yellow because Abdul-Jabbar's footprints were better visible on it.